Concat merges everything, and it doesn’t care about data types.

 Many ETL solutions are complex, not refined, and lack non-technical adoption.

 ET1 facilitates repeatable data cleaning within an intuitive environment.
-It serves as a visual data workbench, empowering users to explore, cleanse, and articulate data solutions with greater efficiency compared to costly “legacy solutions.”
+It serves as a visual data workbench, empowering users to explore, cleanse, and articulate data solutions more efficiently than costly “legacy solutions.”

 Think of ET1 as a way to easily streamline data management in a user-friendly no-code environment that doesn’t require walls to climb. –Tyler